 While the district court decided the case in favor of the insurer, the appellate court reversed.
 This is where good lawyering becomes important because the insured’s attorney used the insurance carrier’s “own occupation” standard against the company.
 The appellate court pointed out that the insurer failed to account for the mental demands of the policyholder’s “own occupation” as performed by those in a similar position within the national economy.
 The insurance company did not even purport to consider the policyholder’s limitations and conditions in the context of the physical and mental rigors of his “own occupation” as set forth by the policy.
 The insurer also failed to analyze the demands of the occupation based on industry norms.
 Because of the failure of the insurer to consider the cognitive demands, extreme stress, and physical tasks involved in the occupation on a national basis, the appellate court found the insurance company’s decision was arbitrary and capricious.

-While the prospect of taking on an insurer that refuses to pay LTD benefits can seem daunting, an experienced Florida insurance claims lawyer might well be able to hoist the insurer on its own petard.
-However, insurance policy language is voluminous, complex and difficult to parse, so you should seek legal advice.
-If your insurance company is using sharp practices or otherwise fails to process and pay your long-term disability claim in a timely manner, you might have a legal claim for financial compensation.
-My law firm represents policyholders in claims disputes in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations.
-No Recovery, No Lawyer Fees.
-Call us now at 305-461-1095, or Toll Free 1-866-71-CLAIM.
+While the prospect of taking on an insurer that refuses to pay LTD benefits can seem daunting, an experienced insurance claims lawyer might well be able to hoist the insurer on its own petard.
+However, insurance policy language is voluminous, complex, and difficult to parse, so you should seek legal advice.
+If your insurance company is using sharp practices or otherwise fails to process and pay your long-term disability insurance claim in a timely manner, you might have a legal claim for financial compensation.